 "The gene-splicing of Fender Telecaster and Gibson Les Paul DNA finds superb expression here."

-FULL REVIEW: Schecter USA Production Series PT review
+FULL REVIEW: Schecter USA Production Series PT

 Fender American Vintage '52 Telecaster